chembl/EnsembleFlex/README.md

 #### Input files
 After launching the GUI the user needs to provide an input directory containing all (monomeric) ensemble structure files that shall be analysed.
-Example input data is provided in the folder `example_input_data`.
+Example input data is provided in the folder `examples`.

 #### Output files
 The execution of provided tools will produce the following types of output files: